 On September 30, 2021, we refinanced our 2019 SVB Loan.
 In connection with the refinancing, we entered into the Loan Agreement (the "2021 SVB Loan," together with the 2019 SVB Loan, the "SVB Loans") with SVB.
 The 2021 SVB Loan provides for term loans in an aggregate principal amount of up to \$35.5 million to be delivered in three tranches.
 The tranches consist of: (i) a term loan advance to us in an aggregate principal amount of \$10.5 million on the loan closing date (the "First Tranche"); (ii) an additional term loan advance available to us through September 30, 2022 in an aggregate principal amount of \$15.0 million (the "Second Tranche"); and (iii) subject to SVB's approval, our right to request that SVB make an additional term loan advance in an aggregate principal amount of \$10.0 million.
 The proceeds from the First Tranche were used to repay in full the existing indebtedness under the 2019 SVB Loan.
 The 2021 SVB Loan matures on September 1, 2026 and bears interest at an annual rate equal to the greater of (a) 0.75% plus the prime rate as reported in The Wall Street Journal and (b) 4.00%.
-As of June 30, 2024, the SVB Loan bears interest at an annual rate of 9.25%.
+As of September 30, 2024, the SVB Loan bears interest at an annual rate of 8.75%.
 The 2021 SVB Loan has an initial interest-only period of 36 months.
+We began making principal payments under this loan in October 2024.
 In addition, a final payment (the "Final Payment Fee") equal to the original principal amount of each advance multiplied by 4.00% will be due on the maturity date.